karamsa/GreatSQL/README.md

 =======================Global Accuracy=======================
 {
   "em_accuracy": 23.9899686454442562,
-  "sem_accuracy": 15.5678778978978909 //this metric is not included in the paper (String Exact Match of SQLs) }
+  "sem_accuracy": //this metric (String Exact Match of SQLs) is not used and not included in our paper }
 =======================Partial Accuracy=======================
 {